-I don’t post much about bras and undies, so it might come as a surprise that the most common questions I get are actually about undergarments!
+I don’t post much about bras and underwear, so it might come as a surprise that the most common questions I get are actually about undergarments!
 They are the foundation of every outfit (unless you’re a commando kinda girl…) – when done right undergarments should not be noticed, but when done wrong, they can be all someone sees.
-I’ve rounded up a number of outfit “situations” below that are fairly common, and the type of undergarments I own and rely on as solutions!
+I’ve rounded up a number of outfit “situations” below that are fairly common, and the type of undergarments I own and rely on as solutions in this undergarment guide!

 Situation: Sheer skirts / dresses, or unlined skirts / dresses that cling to your legs or tights.